 In the last frame of the final of 2019 Players Championship he became the first player to make 1000 centuries.

-He has won 72 titles in all (from appr 101 finals).
-His most important being the 2001 Embassy World Championship, the 2004 Embassy World Championship and the 2008 888.Com World Championship, the 2012 Betfred.com World Championship and the 2013 Betfair World Championship.
+He has won 75 titles in all.
+His most important being the 2001 Embassy World Championship, the 2004 Embassy World Championship and the 2008 888.Com World Championship, the 2012 Betfred.com World Championship, the 2013 Betfair World Championship, the 2020 Betfred World Championship and the 2022 Betfred World Championship.
 The 1993 UK win made him the youngest ever winner of a ranking event, at 17 yr 11 mn.

 In 1993 he won the WBSA Young Player of the Year award and the following year he was named Player of the Year.